 Couldn't be better.

-I just actually kind of touched upon a little bit of what I was gonna say.
+I just actually kind of touched upon a little bit what I was going to say.

-You know, obviously I like to see the Republicans winning uh this fall, but I think if they they did take the Democrats did take the House, I think they would just pretty much shut down Congress.
+You know, obviously I'd like to see the Republicans win this fall, but I think if the Democrats did take the House, I think they would just pretty much shut down Congress.

-And after those two years, people would be so riled up and upset, I think it would be a huge advantage for us in the L8 presidential elections, because we can say, look, we gave them a chance to look what they've done the past three years.
+And after those two years, people would be so riled up and upset, I think it would be a huge advantage for us in the 08 presidential elections because we can say, look, we gave them a chance to look what they've done the past three years.

 Well, there is that.

-I mean, it's possible that if a Democrats win the House and they start all these investigations, it would infuriate the American people.
+I mean, it's possible that if the Democrats win the House and they start all these investigations, it would infuriate the American people.

-Uh because there's no personal dislike for George W. Bush out there, and much of his disapproval numbers come from Republicans who are upset about immigration and the lack of uh shock and awe when it comes to military operations.
+And much of his disapproval numbers come from Republicans who are upset about immigration and the lack of shock and awe when it comes to military operations.

-Uh some Democrat disaffections because they hate his guts, but he's not well, in most people's mean, not personally disliked, other than by the the uh the uh the wackos that are out there.
+There's some Democrat disaffectionists because they hate his guts, but he's not, and most people's not personally disliked other than by the wackos that are out there.

 I mean, that's the normal ebb and flow domestic politics.